Skip to main content

 Coal royalties

-Royalties are levied on all coal recovered in New South Wales and they are calculated in the following ways:
+Royalties are levied on all coal recovered in NSW and they are calculated in the following ways:

 • Coal Reject Royalty - The rate of royalty for coal reject is set out in section 286C of the Mining Act 1992 and in general, it is no more than half the rate applicable to coal.
 Coal reject is defined as coal that is a by-product of the mining or processing of coal that contains a mixture of coal and other substance (such as shale) and has either an energy value of less than 16 gigajoules per dry tonne or contains more than 35 per cent ash by dry weight.